fatso83/node-file-builder/README.md

 - *projectOptions.path* (compulsory) must be set to .
 - callback if the first argument is non-null, an error has occurred.
 Second argument is name of the input file

+## Ruby, SASS, ...

+We are embedding the core of PrePros, so one could do a lot more, but the goal for the first version was to expose the javascript functionality.
+Feel free to push a PR.

 # Notes

 There are some more newlines than what one might expect, but this is